jon-jacky/Piety/editors/ed.md

 buffer is read-only.
 An asterisk * in the *M* (modified) column indicates the buffer contains unsaved changes.
 The buffer size is given in lines (not characters).
-At this time the only mode we provide is *Text*.
+At this time the only mode we provide is *Text* and there are no read-only buffers.

 A buffer can have a file name, the file where buffer contents are written by a *w* (write) command with no parameter.